jonlpersson/ed-latimore/site/_posts/2022-04-07-the-tao-te-ching-19-quotes-and-big-ideas.md

 The idea of self-improvement is that you take it upon yourself to make positive changes in your life that dramatically alter it, especially quantitative and independently observable change.
 Something that many people don’t realize is that self-improvement is incredibly rare.
 Most people reach a point where society stops imposing conditions for advancement, and thus they stop advancing.

-These Lao Tzu quotes are not explicitly about self-improvement, but the ideas are applicable to the.
+These Lao Tzu quotes are not explicitly about self-improvement, but the ideas apply to them.
 Ultimately, the goal of self-improvement is to become the master of a specific domain or area of your life.
 You can become the master of your health, finances, relationships, spirituality, etc.

 It doesn’t mean you're the best in the whole world.
 It only means that you’ve reached a level where that specific area is no longer a problem for you.
 Lao Tzu has a few true words that speak to the approach required to reach this level of living.